tomiwa123/NFT/README.md

 Algorand NFTs follow a certain official specification that they have to meet in order to be considered an official NFT.
 This standard is called ARC3 and we will be following it throughout this homework.
 One of the things it specifies is the way that the artwork corresponding to the NFT is stored.
 At a high level, the specification states that the artwork must be stored in some location where it is always accessible.
 IPFS fits this bill.
 Further, a second file that contains metadata that links to the artwork must also be stored.
 Later, when we mint the NFT in Algorand, the NFT will link to this metadata file, which links to the actual artwork.

 ### Step 1.1: Create your art piece
 But first off, you need some digital art.
 Create or find a `jpeg` or `png` file with any art.
-There will be a competition to determine which artwork makes the best NFT with a monetary prize for original artwork, so choose wisely :) We will be validating the originality of the artwork for the competition only; if you don't want the prize, you can just find an image online.
+There will be a competition to determine which artwork makes the best NFTs with a monetary prize for original artwork, so choose wisely :) We will be validating the originality of the artwork for the competition only; if you don't want the prize, you can just find an image online.
 If you haven't already, download/clone this repository and place the file inside the `Step1/art/` folder.
 The file can have any name.

 ### Step 1.2: Create a Pinata account
 In order to upload your art to IPFS, you will use [Pinata](https://www.pinata.cloud/).